top of page

 Ortho-K

-Orthokeratology, also known as "ortho-k," is a type of contact lens that is worn while the child sleeps.
+Orthokeratology, also known as "ortho-k," is a type of contact lens worn while the child sleeps.
 The lenses gently reshape the cornea, which can help correct myopia.
-Ortho-k lenses are removed in the morning, and the child's vision will remain clear throughout the day.
+Ortho-k lenses are removed in the morning.
 Ortho-k is a non-surgical option that can be effective for children with mild to moderate myopia.
+This is an advanced treatment that is far more expensive than other options.

 Refractive Surgery